-It’s always a good idea to discuss your symptoms with your clinician so you can work together to come up with the best treatment strategy for you.
+It’s always a good idea to discuss your symptoms with your clinician to work together to develop the best treatment strategy for you.
 It’s not okay for you to live with nausea, and you don’t have to.

 Jennifer Turkyilmaz, RN, BSN, is a medical writer who worked for many years in women’s health as a high-risk pregnancy nurse.
 She is also a newly menopausal woman who wishes she had known more about what to expect before it happened to her.